tungsten-ai/tungsten-sd/README.md

 # Tungsten Stable Diffusion Template
-This repository is for creating your own Tungsten model with a custom stable diffusion checkpoint.
+This repository is for creating your own Tungsten model with a stable diffusion checkpoint.

-Using this template, you can create a Tungsten model including followings:
+Using this template, you can create a Stable Diffusion model in tungsten including followings:
 - Basic functionalities in [automatic1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (e.g. prompt syntax)
 - Upscaler (Real-ESRGAN)
 - ControlNet - reference only, openpose & depth (currently available only for non-XL models)